Charles McGonigal: Personal life

 McGonigal and his wife Pamela have two children.
 They have a home in Chevy Chase, Maryland.
 McGonigal's family did not accompany him during his counterintelligence tour in New York.

 From around spring 2017 to late 2018, McGonigal reportedly maintained an extramarital relationship with Allison Guerriero, a resident of Florham Park, New Jersey who socialized with law enforcement officers.
 During the affair, McGonigal and Guerriero frequently stayed at his apartment in the Park Slope neighborhood of Brooklyn, New York.

 In 2021, when Guerriero was badly burned during a fire at her father's house, Rudy Giuliani, whom she knew from law-enforcement circles, let her stay in a guest bedroom at his home.
 Since then, Guerriero has been a frequent on-air caller to Giuliani's radio shows.
+Allison Guerriero was found dead on August 27, 2026.

 McGonigal kept framed portraits of himself shaking hands with Albanian Prime Minister Edi Rama as well as former Kosovo Prime Minister Ramush Haradinaj in his home office.